 RFID has famously been used for retail retargeting ads, tracking marathon runners, and has even been adopted by the NFL (1).

-But RFID is increasingly being applied across more and more industries, right beneath our noses - and it seems as though its application has unlimited potential.
+But RFID contactless technology and asset tracking software is increasingly being applied across more and more industries, right beneath our noses - and it seems as though its application has unlimited potential.
 Here are a three examples of the unique and innovative ways RFID technology is currently being used:

 In Denver, Colorado, there is a restaurant called the First Draft Taproom and Kitchen that boasts a pour-your-own beer tap wall, that effectively removes the nuisance of needing to flag down a bartender - all thanks to RFID.